 In small saucepan, mix purée, milk, vanilla, spice, and syrup.
 Stir until steaming.

 Make coffee or espresso, combine with blended mixture and top with a shake of pumpkin spice.

 A Little Extra Foam:

-Sometimes what we really want is some extra foam on top of our latte.
-It differs for each person, some like just a little bit, often just enough to see, while others like to have so much they have a mustache when they are done with their first drink.
+Sometimes, what we really want is some extra foam on top of our latte.
+It differs for each person, some like just a bit, often just enough to see, while others like to have so much they have a mustache when they are done with their first drink.

 Whatever level is preferred, there is always a way to make more.

-If you would like to add a bit more foam to your latte simply pour a small amount of milk into a jar and shake it for 60 seconds.
+If you would like to add more foam to your latte, simply pour a small amount of milk into a jar and shake it for 60 seconds.
 Place it in the microwave for 30 seconds and pour over latte when ready.

-Sometimes it's nice to add a little bit of a twist to an already great thing.
-Here we are going to be mixing 4 of those things together to make one cohesive delicious food.
+Sometimes it's nice to add a bit of a twist to an already great thing.
+Here, we are going to be mixing four of those loved things together to make one cohesive, delicious food.